cavo789/marknotes/readme.md

 11. Want to help

-Great!
-Jump in.
-Feel free to play around, open an issue with new feature ideas or open PRs for fixes and improvements.
+MarkNotes is maintained by one person in spare time.

+MarkNotes needs your help!

+* Use it !
+* Add a star in the project page.
+* Tell others about MarkNotes.
+* Propose improvements (templating, CSS, PHP, images, documentation, ...)
+* Test and report [issues](issues), [help to fix them](issues) or [implement new features](pulls)

-Before working on a big change, please, post first an issue and explain to me your idea.
+Note : before working on a big change, please, post first an issue and explain to me your idea.
 Just to be sure that we're aligned and that nobody will work a lot and can have disappointment.

-Contributions are very welcome in any domain : templating, CSS, PHP, images, documentation, ... and testing / suggestions too.
+Thanks in advance !

 ## 12. License